How to start camping

 Planning a camping holiday

-If you are planning your first trip it’s probably a good idea to go somewhere quite close to home.
+If you are planning your first camping trip, it’s a good idea to go somewhere quite close to home.
 If you do forget something or something goes wrong, you can always bail out and go home.
 It takes the pressure off if you aren’t 500 miles from home when your tent breaks.

 This could be as simple as setting up your whole camp in the garden and spending the night.
 Or a local campsite.
 This is a great fun option and you can guarantee the weather.